2013 was a record year of community partnership for BNY Mellon in Hong Kong

 Launched in 2002, The Caring Company Scheme aims to cultivate corporate citizenship among companies and organizations in Hong Kong.
 It awards those corporations that demonstrate social care to customers and the public through organizing and participating in philanthropic events.

-“We are honoured to be recognised for our company’s ongoing efforts in caring for our community, our employees and our environment in Hong Kong,” said Rosemarie Kriesel, Hong Kong Country Executive, BNY Mellon.
+“We are honoured to be recognised for our company’s ongoing efforts in caring for our community, our employees and our environment in Hong Kong,” said Rosemarie Kriesel, Hong Kong Chief Executive, BNY Mellon.
 “Our employees have amazing passion and enthusiasm for getting involved and offer support through both financial and hands-on assistance.
 I’d like to thank all our employees who gave time and money in helping so many worthy causes and allowing us to achieve our most successful year ever.
 This recognition is for them.”

 In 2013, employees contributed to sending over HK$540,000 to Hong Kong charities and helping more worthy causes than ever before including Food Angel, Helping Hand, St. James’ Settlement, Crossroads, the Hong Kong Red Cross and Plastic Free Seas.
 BNY Mellon’s employee financial donations in Hong Kong more than doubled in 2013 compared with 2012.
 Along with financial assistance, employees donated approximately 750 hours of their time to support charities in their communities through a broad range of tasks including CV and interviewing skill workshops for ethnic minority students, rice repacking to assist the operation of local food banks, beach clean ups and serving soup to the elderly.